-Students denied candidacy will be required to withdraw from the program or withdraw after completion of the MA.
+Students denied candidacy will be required to withdraw from the program.

 Departmental committee approval and acceptance of topic and outline of dissertation given only after admission to candidacy.
 Dissertation research should be completed during the student's fourth year in the program.

-Student to defend his or her dissertation and to show competence in the general field of psychology and in the area of specialization.
+Student to defend their dissertation and to show competence in the general field of psychology and in the area of specialization.

 Content displayed from this DePaul University catalog page.